-You’ve heard of ChatGPT, Perplexity, Copilot, and Gemini, right?
+Ever heard of ChatGPT, Perplexity, Copilot, and Gemini?

-If you want the next generation of buyers to find you through these tools, you must understand how they pull answers.
+If you want the next generation of buyers to find you, you must understand how these tools pull answers.

-Therefore, if you aren’t ranking in search engine results pages, you definitely won’t appear in these AI-driven “answer engines.”
+Therefore, if you aren’t ranking in search engine results pages, you’re also not ranking on these AI-driven “answer engines.”

 2. It’s the Most Effective Way to Get Found Online

 Businesses have lots of options to promote visibility, but not all of them are cost-effective.
-Let’s break a few down:
+Let’s break a few down with their average service cost:

 • PPC Advertising

 • You can target the entire U.S. or narrow down your focus to Bexley, Ohio.
-With any advertising, you’ll pay twice: price per click and for a management fee.
-It works, but only if you’re willing to pay to play.
+When considering any advertising, note that there are two costs involved: the price per click and a management fee.

 • Social Media

-• Organic growth on social is nearly dead.
-You first need a big audience before anything takes off, and consistent posting becomes a full-time job.
+• Organic growth on social media is challenging to achieve.
+You first need to build a big audience before consistent posting can happen.

 • Estimated: $2,500+ per month